Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Ground-Based Detectors

 \emph{The Einstein Telescope xylophone design.} The Einstein Telescope~\cite{ET2010,Hild2010} provides a particularly instructive application of the noise architecture framework.
 Rather than building a single broadband instrument, ET adopts a xylophone configuration: two co-located interferometers optimized for complementary frequency bands~\cite{Hild2010}.
 ET-HF (room temperature, 3~MW circulating power, $f = 30$~Hz--10~kHz) operates in the high-$\beta$ regime where quantum noise dominates; it is an upgraded second-generation interferometer with 10~km arms and a 10~dB squeezing target.
 ET-LF (cryogenic at 10--20~K, silicon test masses, only 18~kW circulating power, $f = 2$--30~Hz) operates in a fundamentally different noise regime.
 At frequencies of 3--10~Hz where ET-LF achieves peak sensitivity, the noise budget is dominated by Newtonian noise (gravity gradient fluctuations from seismic density waves) and residual suspension thermal noise---both classical in origin and not addressable through quantum enhancement.
 The low circulating power was chosen precisely to suppress quantum radiation pressure noise at these frequencies, but it also renders shot noise subdominant.
 The quantum-accessible noise fraction for ET-LF is therefore small, $\beta_{\mathrm{quantum}} \sim 0.1$--$0.2$, giving $\mathcal{E}_{\mathrm{max}} \sim 1.05$--$1.12$---comparable to LISA rather than to ET-HF [see Ref.~\cite{Korobko2025} for a detailed analysis of quantum noise sources in ET].

-The xylophone architecture is, in effect, an engineering response to the frequency dependence of $\beta(f)$.
-At high frequencies $\beta$ approaches unity and quantum technology is transformative; at low frequencies $\beta$ is small and classical noise mitigation dominates.
-Building two separate instruments, each optimized for its noise regime, is more effective than attempting broadband quantum enhancement of a single detector operating across four decades in frequency.
-For ET-HF, the 10~dB squeezing target yields $\mathcal{E} \approx 2.4$ with survey volume gains exceeding $14\times$, while for ET-LF, even perfect squeezing would provide $\mathcal{E} < 1.12$---confirming that cryogenic thermal noise suppression, underground siting, and Newtonian noise subtraction, not quantum enhancement, are the enabling technologies for low-frequency ground-based detection.
+This split is, in effect, an engineering response to the frequency dependence of $\beta(f)$: building two instruments each optimized for its noise regime is more effective than broadband quantum enhancement of a single detector spanning four decades in frequency.
+For ET-HF the 7.2~dB effective squeezing yields $\mathcal{E} \approx 2.1$ and a $\sim\!9\times$ survey-volume gain, whereas for ET-LF cryogenic thermal-noise suppression, underground siting, and Newtonian-noise subtraction---not quantum enhancement---are the enabling technologies.

 \emph{Note on mechanical squeezing.} The feedback-stabilized parametric squeezing demonstrated by Poot, Fong, and Tang~\cite{Poot2015}, achieving 15.1~dB of noise reduction in an opto-electromechanical resonator, operates in a fundamentally different regime.
 This is \emph{classical} squeezing of thermal mechanical motion, not quantum squeezing of optical vacuum fluctuations.
 The technique reduces the thermal noise variance in one quadrature of a mechanical mode at room temperature (thermal occupation $\bar{n} \gg 1$), whereas squeezed vacuum injection in gravitational wave detectors reduces the zero-point quantum fluctuations entering the interferometer readout port.
 The 15.1~dB classical figure is therefore not comparable to the 6--9~dB quantum squeezing relevant to LIGO and future detectors.
 Mechanical squeezing of this type would be relevant only to hypothetical resonant-mass detectors operating near the quantum ground state, a regime not yet achieved for macroscopic mechanical systems at gravitational wave frequencies.